zooshgarg/skookum-tools/README.md

 ```

 The `_P` suffix on the pak name tells UE4 to treat it as a patch pak that overrides files in the base pak.
 Make sure the pak version matches the game's pak version (check with `repak info`).

-## Known quirks
-- The patcher sets `debug_pos` fields to the parser's character offset in the `.sk` source file, not the original game source positions.
-This doesn't affect execution, only error reporting line numbers.
-- The checksums in the binary header (`checksum_folders`, `checksum_files`) are copied as-is from the original.
-The SkookumScript runtime never validates them.